dougbutner/web-4/README.md

 A geo-social layer is something that affects **people** (social) at a given **location** (Geo).
 A simple example is the governing body of an area, including all of the legislation.
 Another example is the customs and culture of a group of people.

-The geo-social layers apt to be improved by web 4 are those which involve people collaborating; government/legislation, food and water management, community projects, educat
+The geo-social layers apt to be improved by web 4 are those which involve **people collaborating**; government/legislation, food and water management, community projects, education, events, charities, environmental protection and much more.

 ## Geographic Stratification
 Across the globe, one geopolitical pattern seems to emerge.
 Cities are within Counties, are within Districts (States in the USA), are within nations, are within the world.

 1. Cities (aka Towns, Commonwealths, etc.)